bibekaryal86/budget-application/README.md

-create an api to serve home page cache category and category type, api to reset
+create an api to serve home page cache category and category type, api to reset categories need to be reworked - which is why the work is paused for now

 A streamlined, lightweight personal finance tracker built with a focus on high performance and zero framework overhead.
 This application provides a robust backend for managing expenses and income through a structured category system.